Kripakaran/advancedAngular/README.md

 # advancedAngular
-speedrun thru advanced angular concepts for practice (go to mainBranch for src)
+speedrun thru advanced angular concepts for practice (go to masterBranch for src)